Integrated Valuation of Environmental Services and Tradeoffs

 Who Should Use InVEST

-Governments, non-profits, and corporations manage natural resources for multiple uses and inevitably must evaluate trade-offs among these uses; InVEST's multi-service, modular design provides an effective tool for evaluating these trade-offs.
+Governments, non-profits, and corporations manage natural resources for multiple uses and inevitably must evaluate tradeoffs among them.
+The multi-service, modular design of InVEST provides an effective tool for balancing the environmental and economic needs of these diverse entities.

 How it Works